The Ennis House is an architectural gem and favorite location for film and TV production.

 Earthquakes and rains have taken their toll on the house, which was designated as a Los Angeles Historic Cultural Monument in 1976.
 Recent renovations have stabilized the building and it remains a private residence rarely open to the public.

 The exterior and interior of the house have been used in multiple film and TV productions.
-In 1959 the exterior was featured in, House on Haunted Hill, staring Vincent Price.
-The 1975 production of, Day of the Locust, also used the location as a private residence.
-The house become legendary as the apartment of Rick Deckard (Harrison Ford) in Ridley Scott’s Blade Runner from 1982.
-The exterior was also featured in the TV series, Buffy the Vampire Slayer, as the home of Angelus, Spike and Drusilla.
+In 1959 the exterior was featured in House on Haunted Hill starring Vincent Price.
+The 1975 production of Day of the Locust also used the location as a private residence.
+The house became legendary as the inspiration for the apartment of Rick Deckard (Harrison Ford) in Ridley Scott’s 1982 film Blade Runner.
+The exterior was also featured in the TV series Buffy the Vampire Slayer as the home of Angelus, Spike, and Drusilla.